After a harrowing ordeal of untangling a seven yard warp, the heddles are threaded.

 really got me on a roll.
 I was going through old pictures and found a picture

-, with one of my first crochet projects.
+of my father, with one of my first crochet projects.
 I was very impatient,

 and never bothered with gauge.
 I thought I was going to have a hat for my little